 This tool is used to prioritise items and describe them in terms of weighted criteria.
 Sometimes called an impact/urgency matrix, it is used to narrow down options either based on those that are most desired or those that will be most effective.
-Although the visual is relatively straightforward, it can sometimes be very hard to agree the 'scores' that are used.
+Although the visual is relatively straightforward, it can sometimes be very hard to agree the scores that are used.
 Developed from factory production analysis, where the details were measurable, it is now used in wider management consulting where it is less clear cut.
 While clearly a useful tool, care has to be taken that the results do not come to be seen as statements of fact, rather the well-judged opinion of those who put them together.
 A way to do this is to clearly show the thinking behind the decision.
-The table below is an example using information from the case study in Chapter 12.
+Table 9.4 below is an example from a project designed to achieve marketing excellence.